 The School of Library and Information Science Alumni Association has as its purpose the furthering of educational, professional, and social interests of the school and its alumni.
 The association publishes a semiannual newsletter to keep alumni informed about developments within the school and news of each other.
-The Alumni Association, in cooperation with the school, also sponsors receptions at annual conferences of state and national professional organizations.
+In addition the SLIS Alumni Association sponsors two events annually, one in May and one in December, to honor SLIS graduates.
+The Alumni Association, in cooperation with the school, also sponsors a minimum of two receptions per year at annual conferences of state and national professional organizations.